GPS Tracker With Temperature Sensor For Refrigerated Trucks

 - Increased Productivity.
 Improve route management and optimization to handle more work within the same timeframe.
 By some estimates, companies can handle 20-30% more work with GPS tracking.

 - Reduced Fuel Costs.
 Optimize routes and temperature sensor programs to decrease fuel expenses.

 - Lower Labor Costs.
 Improve scheduling and route management for enhanced productivity and reduced labor expenses.
 As a result, overall labor costs decrease with the use of fleet GPS tracking.

 - Enhanced Customer Service: Provide timely updates on delivery times using fleet tracking apps for shorter delivery windows and improved customer satisfaction.

 In general, refrigerated cargo needs to be kept between the temperatures of 37-41 degrees Fahrenheit to help ensure that it does not freeze but also does not get too warm.
 Cooler temperatures are required for frozen storage, and that’s where a temperature sensor plays a major role in helping ensure that the compressor is active when it needs to be to keep the refrigerated truck’s internal storage temperature in the appropriate range for the cargo being transported.

 What Does A Temperature Sensor Do?

-The coolant temperature sensor works by measuring the temperature given off by either the engine thermostat or the coolant itself.
-The sensor then sends that data to the on-board control system, which uses that information to adjust engine operation (including potentially turning on the cooling fan or changing the fuel mixture, for instance) as needed to keep engine temperature optimal.
+The coolant temperature sensor functions by measuring the temperature emitted by the engine thermostat or the coolant itself.
+This data is then transmitted to the onboard control system, which utilizes the information to make necessary adjustments to the engine’s operation.
+These adjustments may include activating the cooling fan or modifying the fuel mixture to ensure optimal engine temperature.